 • How will dividing accounts impact salesperson behavior?

 Once you identify a strategy, it’s critical to verify your assumption with data before implementing any changes.
-We’ll get into that more in the tactical section.
-For now, let’s look at when and why you may want to create territories by different segments.

 Dividing accounts by geography is the most classic approach to territory divisions, and for a good reason!
 Before technology made it possible to meet with people via video conference around the globe without leaving your house (or changing out of PJs), it was convenient to limit territories to an area within driving distance of the salesperson’s house.

 We’ve even put certain personality types in certain regions.
-Apologetic and polite work well in the Midwest, and direct and snappy works best on the East Coast.
+Apologetic and polite work well in the Midwest, and direct and snappy work best on the East Coast.
 Swap the two, and prospects get annoyed.

 Pros

-• Works well for remote, in-person sellers
+• Works well for remote and in-person sellers

 • A good way to match selling styles with regional cultures